Home » House & Home » Home Maintenance and Cleaning » how to fix moth holes

 how to fix moth holes

 When my brother asked me if I could fix moth holes in his cashmere sweaters, I said, ‘Sure! ‘ even though I had never repaired moth damage before.
-I’ve repaired holes in knit fabrics before but usually dealt with bulkier fabric that hid repairs well.
+I’ve previously repaired holes in knit fabrics but usually dealt with bulkier fabric that hid repairs well.

 And I’ve got to say, I’m pretty tickled with the moth hole repair.
 Check out the before-and-after.